mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 mvnonparam <- survfit(Surv(spell, censor4 == 0) ~ ui, data)

 ```

-where the Kaplan-Meier estimate of the survivor function is obtained from
-the `surv` attribute, and the confidence bands from the `upper` and `lower`
-attributes from the resulting model object.

 {% marginfigure 'nelson_aalen' 'assets/unemp/nelson_aalen.png'
 'Kaplan-Meier estimator of the survivor function on `spell`.
 Shaded area